 Detroit schools superintendent: We are not in a position or need to cancel school at this point

-DETROIT – The superintendent of Detroit Public Schools Community District released a statement Wednesday explaining why students and staff in his district are not in a position to cancel in-person meetings over the coronavirus (COVID-19) outbreak.
+DETROIT – Nikolai P. Vitti, the superintendent of Detroit Public Schools Community District, released a statement Wednesday explaining why students and staff in his district are not in a position to cancel in-person meetings over the coronavirus (COVID-19) outbreak.

-Superintendent Nikolai P. Vitti said virtual learning is not an option for his district right now.
-Here is his statement:
+ORIGINAL STORY: Detroit schools superintendent: We are not in a position or need to cancel school at this point

-“In addition to the emails I have already shared with you and the letter that was due to go home to students’ families last week, I wanted to provide you with additional information about our position on growing concerns with COVID-19 (Coronavirus), especially in light of the Governor’s ‘State of the Emergency’ declaration last night.
-The Governor rightfully made this declaration, however, her intent was not to create fear or panic but to ensure that local health authorities and health care providers receive the resources and assistance needed to address the virus through state and federal funding.
-We are not in a position or need to cancel school at this point.
-As you know, “online learning” is not an at scale option for the vast majority of our students and families.
-However, as a district, we are committed to ensure your health and safety and that of our students.”
+Since Wednesday night, MLB spring training was suspended, the NHL and the NBA both suspended its seasons, MAC basketball tournaments and Big Ten basketball tournaments have been cancelled and many more local events have been cancelled or delayed as a precaution amid the coronavirus outbreak.

 “Additional supplies of hand soap and disinfectant solutions were also ordered and soap levels are now checked more frequently throughout the day.
 If this is not happening, then please inform the building principal and use the accountability measures I outlined in my last email," he wrote.
 “In addition, we have cancelled all student study aboard trips for the spring/summer.
 All previously approved in and out of county travel is proceeding unless employees and/or students who were due to participate have indicated that they no longer feel safe to travel.
 At this point, we have no intention of discontinuing our participation in ongoing sport/academic tournaments or spring sports/extra curriculum activities.”